grpc/proposal/A72-open-telemetry-tracing.md

 support for that.

 After migration period, users have the flexibility to switch to other propagators.
-OpenTelemetry and its extension packages support multiple text map propagators, e.g. W3C trace context or b3.
-The gRPC OpenTelemetry API allows specifying multiple propagators: either public standard ones or custom propagators that implement the OpenTelemetry propagators API interface.
+OpenTelemetry and its extension packages support multiple text map propagators.
+The gRPC OpenTelemetry API allows specifying multiple propagators: either public standard ones or custom propagators that implement the OpenTelemetry propagator API interface.
 The API composites the propagators and gRPC puts all the propagator data into the wire through metadata.
 This allows users to easily migrate a group of applications with an old propagator to a new propagator.
 An example migration path can be: